HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/planning.md

     - If your application is mobile, desktop, including Microsoft Excel[^1], or uses a command line with cURL, it requires direct access to the server.

-        [^1]: Microsoft and Excel are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+        [^1]: Microsoft and Microsoft Excel are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

         ![Local applications](../../assets/images/access/LocalApp.png)